peteschaffner/framer-material/README.md

 # Framer `Material` module

 Google material design properties for your Framer layers.
+See the [example][example].

 ## Usage
 ```shell